jayveeong05/lyfe-inventory-management/API_REFERENCE.md

 - **Database Storage**: Model stored in both inventory and transaction records, size stored as empty string if not provided
 - **Service Update**: `StockService.stockInItem()` now accepts manual model parameter and optional size parameter

-## Multi-Item Purchase Order Enhancement
+## Multi-Item Order Enhancement

-The stock-out feature has been enhanced to support multiple items per purchase order instead of the previous single-item limitation:
+The stock-out feature has been enhanced to support multiple items per order instead of the previous single-item limitation:

 **Previous Behavior**:
 - One purchase order could only contain one item